samkoppenhout/Digital-Futures-Challenge-2/docs/domain-models-test-plan.md

 ## Domain Models

 The domain models used for the core features can be seen in "image-2".
-The domain models for the additional features are available in "image-3".
+The domain models for the additional features are available in "image-3", and were constructed with the help of generative AI.

 ## Testing